jameskress/Visualization_Vignettes/Miniapps/gray-scott/README.md

-# KAUST Visualization Vignettes Miniapp - gray-scott
+# Visualization Vignettes Miniapp - gray-scott

 This is a 3D 7-point stencil code to simulate the following [Gray-Scott reaction diffusion model](https://doi.org/10.1126/science.261.5118.189):